n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 codepoints that depict a single human being, and are expected not to implement modifier sequences for other emoji codepoints.

-> Note: Most emojis that, by default, depict multiple human beings are
+> Note: Most emoji sequences that depict multiple human beings are
 > modified using the ZWJ mechanisms described later, and not via this
 > mechanism.
 >
-> However, there are
+> However, there are a small number of codepoints that depict groups
+> of human beings in a standalone codepoint and can be modified with a
+> single modifer.
+They are summarized in the table at the (feature
+> interaction in sequences)[#feature-interaction-in-sequences]
+> section.
+>
+> Note, also that there are emoji codepoints depicting beings that are
+> ambiguous in regard to their humanity, such as `U+1F9DB`,
+> "Vampire".
+Shaping engines should not assume that these codepoints
+> are unable to support a modifier.

 ![Modifier sequence](/images/emoji/modifier-sequence.png)